manips-sai-org/sai2-interfaces/docs/config_files_details.md

 	- velocityLimit: Optional.
 The limit for the velocity in Rad/s.
 Can be defined as a single number or a list of the correct size for a different limit per joint.
 Those values can be changed at runtime.
-Default values can be found in the JointTask class in the sai2-primitives library.
+Default values can be found in the JointTask class in the sai-primitives library.
 -->
 <velocitySaturation enabled="false"
 	velocityLimit="1.1 1.2 1.3 1.4 1.5 1.6 1.7" />